areed829/ngrx-todo/README.md

-# To Do App implementing Push Based Architecture
+# To Do App going from Pull Based to Push Based Architecture

 This project is meant to show the different steps in adding ngrx into a project and convert from a pull based architecture to a push based